cbrownstein-lambda/lambda-docs-mkdocs/docs/on-demand-cloud/getting-started.md

    source my-virtual-environment/bin/activate
    ```

-   Run `python --version` to confirm that your virtual environment is using
+   Run `#!sh python --version` to confirm that your virtual environment is using
    your desired Python version.